Do you know how to take any workout and make it work for YOU?

 - General fitness and body composition goals?
 Hit the main, daily workout with intensity.
 Start there and commit to doing that and only that for the next 3 months.

-- If you love lifting, throw one olympic lifting workout into the mix (we release a new OLY workout every week in the Accessories section)
+- If you love lifting, throw one olympic lifting workout into the mix from Oly Linear or Oly EMOM extra program.

 - How much time do you have?
 20 minutes?
 Do the daily, general workout.
 60 minutes?
-Do the daily, general workout and add in one of the push up accessory workouts 3 times per week.
+Do the daily, general workout and add in one of the push up extra program workouts 3 times per week.

 Our purpose is to provide any and all options that help you maintain consistency with your fitness.
 Our variety of options gives you choices and those choices help you pick what’s right for you, right now.
 Pick whatever option makes your heart happy, take your time, and most importantly, be consistent.